 Dr Darja Reuschke

 Darja is the Principal Investigator of the WORKANDHOME project.
 She is Associate Professor in Geography and Environment at the University of Southampton.
 The focus of her research is the neglected relationship between homelife and worklife and how it is mediated by place and space.
 Darja has investigated this in relation to self-employment and home-based working; housing and the built environment and migration and new mobilities.

-Jed is a lecturer in Geo-informatics in the Department of Geography and Sustainable Development at the University of St Andrews.
+Jed is an Assistant Professor in the Department of Geography at the Western University, London, Ontario, Canada.
 His main research interest are in spatial and space-time analysis, movement data, time geography and spatial modelling.

 Prof Dr Veronique Schutjens

 Veronique is associate professor in Economic Geography at the Department of Human Geography and Spatial Planning at Utrecht University, the Netherlands and holds the special chair of Ethnic Entrepreneurship at the University of Amsterdam, the Netherlands.
 Her research interests and activities cover regional variations in entrepreneurial activity and attitude; new firm growth, survival and performance of firms and the development of (spatial) strategies during the firm life course; formal and informal entrepreneurial and firm networks; social entrepreneurship; and the neighbourhood economy.

-Markieta is a research fellow in the WORKANDHOME project based in Geography and Environment at the University of Southampton, supervised by Dr Darja Reuschke.
+Michael is a research assistant in the WORKANDHOME project based in Geography and Environment Science at the University of Southampton, supervised by Dr Darja Reuschke.
 He has a background in Psychology and Human Geography with emphasis on qualitative methodology.
-His research interests focus on the roles of place and space in the worklives of self-employed and home-based businesses with employees: their growth and work relations.
+His research interests focus on the roles of place and space in the worklives of self-employed and home-based businesses.